 Pam Williams: Pam Williams’ son, John, is a recent college graduate!
 Pam went through a very long odyssey before discovering the type of HI her son was born with, which is GK HI.
 Pam has also attended all the CHI programs and has also been on a panel at the 2010 San Diego conference.
 Like Amy, Pam is a great resource with lots of experience and a wonderful warm way about her to match.
 Pam also lives on Long Island in New York and can be reached at 631-754-9386 or by email at email@example.com.

-Randy Hart: Randy has two daughters, a high schooler and college student with HIHA GDH.
-She is also married to Jeff, who was diagnosed with HI as a baby.
-Suffice it to say, Randy has lots of HI experience and is an expert on so many topics related to the disorder.
-In addition to being an HI parent, Randy has served on the board of CHI since 2005.
-She has organized many CHI family events.
+Randy Hart: Randy has two daughters, a special education teacher in elementary education and a college student at Rutgers University.
+They both have HIHA GDH.
+Randy’s husband was diagnosed with HI as a baby.
+Suffice it to say, Randy has lots of HI experience and is an expert on many topics related to the disorder.
+In addition to being an HI parent, Randy is a founding member of the CHI Board of Directors.
 Like Amy and Pam, Randy is a lovely person and a wonderful communicator.
-Randy lives in Central New Jersey and can be reached at 908-904-9505 or by email at email@example.com.
+Randy lives in Central New Jersey and can be reached at 908-904-9505 or by email at firstname.lastname@example.org.